10 Best French Comics to Level Up Your French

 The series takes place in the American Old West of the United States.

-It relates the adventures of Lucky Luke, “l’homme qui tire plus vite que son ombre” (the man who shoots faster than his shadow).
+It relates to the adventures of Lucky Luke, “l’homme qui tire plus vite que son ombre” (the man who shoots faster than his shadow).
 He’s accompanied by his intelligent horse Jolly Jumper.

 Lucky Luke fights against fictional or inspired villains such as the Dalton Brothers.